jchavarri/melange-docs/pages/interop/function.md

 draw(20, 20, true)
 ```

-It'd be nice if on the Melange side, we can bind & call `draw` while labeling things a bit:
+On the Melange side, one can leverage the bindings to `draw` to label the parameters:

 ```ocaml
 external draw: x:int -> y:int -> ?border:bool -> unit -> unit = "draw" [@@bs.val]